This post will help you to know the goat kidding signs.

 Sign #1 Tail Ligaments Become Loose

 Tail ligaments are pencil-like rods that run down the rump area of the goat right before the tail.
-If you are standing behind your goat the ligaments will form an upside down V.
+If you are standing behind your goat the ligaments will form an upside-down V.

 This daily habit will also serve to “train” your goat to be more comfortable with you touching her.
-Even friendly goats may not like to be handled when in labor and by teaching them now that you are safe, they will be more likely to allow you to intervene if necessary.
+Even friendly goats may not like to be handled when in labor and by teaching them now that you are safe, they will be more likely to allow you to intervene later if necessary.

 Sign#2 Your Goat Begins to Form an Udder

-As kidding approaches a goat will begin to produce milk in her udder.
-This is what is called “bagging up”.
+As kidding approaches, a goat will begin to produce milk in her udder.
+This is called “bagging up”.
 A full udder will be more obvious in older goats that have kidded before.
-The time range for udders filling can be anywhere from a few weeks before kidding up until a few hours.

 Sign #3 Swollen Vulva